Microsoft/azure-docs.pt-pt/articles/active-directory/reports-monitoring/howto-use-azure-monitor-workbooks.md

 - Todos os inícios de sessão

-- Com êxito
+- Êxito

-- Ação de utilizador pendente
+- Ação do utilizador pendente

 - Falha